vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/zkProver.md

 $ npm run build
 ```

+First of all, the resulting .json file specifies, under the `references` key,
+all the polynomials that are references in the .pil file.
+The `references` key-value
+stores, in its keys, the name and the namespace associated to each polynomial in
+the form `nameSpace.name`.
+Each value describes a property associated to each polynomial
+such:

+- `type`: specifies if a certain polynomial is commited, constant, calculated...

+- `id`: unique *id* associated to each polynomial.

+- `polDeg`: reflects the resulting polynomial degree.

+- `isArray`: flag to control array-based polynomial definitions
+(see [PIL Components](../PIL/components.md) for more information).

 Among all the contents of the .json file, there is a key called `expressions` which
 is an array containing all the identities and operations among the corresponding
 polynomials defined by the zkExecutor.
 The used values are input freely from the